puzzle/dagger-techlab/content/en/docs/01/1.4/_index.md

 Follow the instructions on the subsequent pages to complete the setup on your operating system of choice.

-### Prerequisits
+### Prerequisites

-In order to use Dagger you need a few prerequisits.
-You need an text editor to write and update your Dagger Pipeline.
-Then you need a container tool such as Docker, which Dagger calls on oin the background, and then of course the Dagger CLI.
+In order to use Dagger you need a few prerequisites.
+You need a text editor to write and update your Dagger Pipeline.
+Then you need a container tool such as Docker, which Dagger calls in the background, and then of course the Dagger CLI.

-* **Editor** You need a text editor such as vi, vi, gedit, nano, ...
+* **Editor** You need a text editor such as vi, vim, gedit, nano, VSCode, ...
-* **Container Tool** The dagger engine is run in a container tool, we highly recommend Docker, as it needs docker compose and a rootless setup (so it might run bugy with Podman).
+* **Container Tool** The dagger engine is run in a container tool, we highly recommend Docker, as it needs docker compose with root permissions (so it might run bugy with Podman).
 * **Dagger CLI** You have to install the Dagger-CLI on your machine, see below how to achieve this.

 In the following you can find installation guides for [Linux](#installation-for-linux), [MacOS](installation-for-macos) and [Windows](installation-for-windows).